FallibleInc/blog/_posts/2016-02-01-Product-security-index.md

 Yet, amidst growing exponentially and building awesome stuff, companies are often nuisanced by the threats that come along with Internet, a massive network of diverse people.
 In past, Customers have dealt with harassment, exposure of private data and even financial loss in the wake of security attacks.
 Even with such a huge expanding user base, companies that undergo such attacks are not immune to the effects of these security breaches and had led upto loss of public trust and eventual shutdown.

-Keeping this in mind, we are launching [Public Security Dashboard](http://fallible.co/dashboard) for the common internet products and services that people use on a daily basis.
+Keeping this in mind, we are launching [**Product Security Index**](https://fallible.co/PSI/) for the common internet products and services that people use on a daily basis.
 We are using a wide range of [parameters](https://fallible.co/blog/2016/01/30/indian-startups-security-report-scoring-paramters/) to calculate these strength indices and are actively working to improve on it to mirror real world impact.

 _There are two major takeaways from this tool:_
 - For companies, this will serve as a security benchmark index to continuously improve to keep up with their peers globally and, in the process doing justice to their customers to provide with the best experience they can.